-Acceptable Sources of Verification Third Party Documents Factor to be Provided by Verified Upfront Written Oral Applicant Self-Declaration verification using DHS Form G-845.
-Income maintenance payments, benefits, income other than wages (i.e., welfare, Social Security [SS], Supplemental Security Income [SSI], Disability Income, Pensions) Use of HUD's UIV / EIV Data and discrepancy reports.
+Acceptable Sources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration venjieu opiroint verification using DHS Form G-845.
+Orai Applicant Sen-Declaration Income maintenance payments, benefits, income other than wages (i.e., welfare, Social Security [SS], Supplemental Security Income [SSI], Disability Income, Pensions) Use of HUD's UIV / EIV Data and discrepancy reports.
 Use of computer matching agreements with a Federal, State or Local Government Agency to obtain pension information electronically, by mail or fax or in person.
 Award or benefit notification letters prepared and signed by authorizing agency.
 Telephone or in-person contact with income source, documented in file.
 NOTE: For all oral verification, file documentation must include facts, time and date of contact, and name and title of third party.
 Current or recent check stubs with date, amount, and check number recorded by the owner.
 Award letters or computer printout from court or public agency.
 Copies of validated bank deposit slips, with identification by bank.
 Most recent quarterly pension account statement.
 Interest from sale of real property (e.g., contract for deed, installment sales contract, etc.) Verification form completed by an accountant, attorney, real estate broker, the buyer, or a financial institution which has copies of the amortization schedule from which interest income for the next twelve (12) months can be obtained.
-Telephone or inperson contact with appropriate party, documented in file.
+Telephone or in- person contact with appropriate party, documented in file.
 Copy of the contract.
 Copy of the amortization schedule, with sufficient information for the owner to determine the amount of interest to be earned during the next twelve (12) months.
 NOTE: Copy of a check paid by the buyer to the applicant is not acceptable.
 Medical expenses Verification by a doctor, hospital or clinic, dentist, pharmacist, etc., Telephone or in-person contact with these sources, Copies of cancelled checks that verify payments on Notarized statement or signed affidavit of transportation expenses directly

 Acceptable Sources of Verification

 Third Party Documents

-Factor to be Provided by

-Verified Upfront Written Oral Applicant Self-Declaration
+Unfront Written Oral - Self-Declaration

-of estimated medical costs to documented in file. outstanding medical bills that related to medical treatment, if there is

-be incurred or ille. will continue for no other source of

-regular all or part of the verification.

-payments next twelve (12) vermoution.

-expected to be months.

-made on Copies of income

-outstanding bills tax forms

-which are not (Schedule A, IRS

-covered by insurance.
-Form 1040) that

-ilisurance. itemize medical

-expenses, when

-the expenses are not expected to

-change over the

-next twelve (12)

-months.

-Receipts,

-cancelled checks,

-pay stubs, which

-indicate health

-insurance

-premium costs, or

-payments to a Resident

-attendant.

-Original carbon copy of a pre-

-printed money

-order, made to

-the order of the

-medical provider

-in addition to a

-copy of the bill for medical expenses

-incurred.
-This

-method is limited

-to an annual

-aggregate amount

-of five hundred

-dollars (\$500).

-Single or aggregate

-amounts

-exceeding five

-hundred dollars

-(\$500) or
+Factor to be Verified Upfront Vritten of estimated medical costs to be incurred or regular payments expected to be made on outstanding bills which are not covered by insurance.
+Oral documented in file.
+Provided by Applicantoutstanding medical bills that will continue for all or part of the next twelve (12) months.Copies of income tax forms (Schedule A, IRS Form 1040) that itemize medical expenses, when the expenses are not expected to change over the next twelve (12) months.Receipts, cancelled checks, pay stubs, which indicate health insurance premium costs, or payments to a Resident attendant.Original carbon copy of a pre- printed money order, made to the order of the medical provider in addition to a copy of the bill for medical expenses incurred.
+This method is limited to an annual aggregate amount Self-Declaration related to medical treatment, if there is no other source of verification.